todaycu/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * Write a function that adds two integers and returns the result.

 * Prototype: int add(int, int);
 # Task 11.
-Holberton School, 98 Battery Street, the OG
+98 Battery Street, the OG
 * Write a function that prints all natural numbers from n to 98, followed by a new line.

 * Prototype: void print_to_98(int n);